nmjmdr/json-query/Readme.md

 # JSON-Query

 I have developed JSON-Query as a generic libraray to query JSON data.
-The http server specifies the particualr conditions of (drm == true and episodeCount > 0) using the developed json-query libraray.
+The http server specifies the particular conditions of (drm == true and episodeCount > 0) using the developed json-query libraray.

   - JSON-query library can be used to query any JSON data
   - Currently only two query functions have been built (IsTrue and IsGreaterThanN).
 But the library can be extended to supply custom query functions